wisskirchenj/composer-tasks/README.md

 created in stage 2 with the hyper-service to allow for CRUD-operations of the app into the Mongo DB.

 19.09.23 Stage 5 completed.
 Just add a compose up shell script `up.sh` to start the app.

+19.09.23 Stage 6 completed.
+Use the Python app with `http-client` or `http(ie)` to insert / delete and persists some task.

+19.09.23 Final Stage 7 completed.
+Add a `cleanup.sh` script to remove container, images, network and volume.